xin-wang18/Categroy-Dataset/README.md

 # Categroy-Dataset
-Dataset of the paper:“A Meta-learning based Stress Category Detection Framework on Social Media"
+Dataset of the paper:"A Meta-learning based Stress Category Detection Framework on Social Media"

 To receive access, you will need to read, sign, and send back the attached data usage agreement (DUA).